haskell/containers/docs/set.rst

-When using ``Set`` or ``IntSet`` in a Haskell source file you should always use a ``qualified`` import because these modules export names that clash with the standard Prelude (you can import the type constructor on its own though!):
+When using ``Set`` or ``IntSet`` in a Haskell source file you should always use a ``qualified`` import because these modules export names that clash with the standard Prelude.
+You can import the type constructor and addional functions that you care about unqualified.

 ::

-    import Data.Set (Set)
+    import Data.Set (Set, lookupMin, lookupMax)
     import qualified Data.Set as Set

     import Data.IntSet (IntSet)